 “Being busy is a form of laziness – lazy thinking and indiscriminate action.
 Being selective – doing less – is the path of the productive.
 Lack of time is actually a lack of priorities.” — Tim Ferriss

-The Prioritizer productivity personality is an analytical, realistic and logical thinker who is gung-ho on the facts.
+The Prioritizer productivity personality is an analytical, realistic and logical thinker who sticks to the facts.
 She likes to know how long a task will take beforehand, so she can plan her work days more efficiently.

-Of course, this means she also rigorously prioritizes her tasks, focusing on executing them in an order where the most important tasks (MITs) are completed before the others on her list.
+Of course, this means she also rigorously prioritizes her tasks, focusing on executing them in order of highest priority.

 - Don’t spend enough time on the “how:” Prioritizers don’t like to focus on how things will get completed, just the fastest way they can be completed.